Aportio/itsm-rest-api-reference/STATUS-ERROR-CODES.md

 If there is something wrong with the request body (in case of POST or PUT), or if the query parameters (for some GET requests) are wrong.
-This includes situation where the request is correctly formatted (correct syntax), but where the request is still wrong in a sematic sense.
+This includes situations where the request is correctly formatted (correct syntax), but where the request is still wrong in a semantic sense.
 An example here is the creation of a user/customer association, where the specified association exists already.